fxnoob/speech-recognition-toolkit/COMMANDS.md

 `bookmark`: Say 'Bookmark this page' or 'remove bookmark' to add or remove bookmark or Say go to bookmark bookmark_name to open matched bookmark url

 `Play`: Say 'Play song_name' to play the song from youtube.

-`Highlight`: Say 'Highlight keyword' to highlight keyword on current page.

 #### Note:
 Commands name changes according to the selected language.